GAP-LAB-CUHK-SZ/LASA/README.md

 We also provide preprocessed data for download.

 ## Training and Evaluation
-The training code and evaluation is under the submodule DisCo.
+The training and evaluation code are under the submodule DisCo.
 Please refer to the [DisCo](https://github.com/GAP-LAB-CUHK-SZ/DisCo.git).

 ## Demo (will be updated)